djey47/MMM-IDF-LOCALTRANSPORT/README.md

   - `label`: Optional, to rename the line differently if needed.
 * `transilienToken`: 'Basic xxxxxxxx' : mandatory to access transilien realtime API (account required, see section above)
 * `citymapperToken`: 'xxxxxxxx' : mandatory to access citymapper realtime API (account required, see section above)
-* `messages`: (see example below) : key-values to convert generic messages to your preferred language.
+* `messages`: (Optional, see example below) : key-values to convert generic messages to your preferred language
+  - If not provided, some default messages are used (in english)
-  - Copy paste all default values and modify to your likings.
+  - To make changes, paste ALL default values and modify to your likings.

 Example:
 ```javascript